Looking after your information

 Information that we collect from you and other sources, and who we share it with, is summarised in Table 2.

-We respect that you have donated your data to the study.
+We respect that you have voluntarily provided your data to the study.
 We are committed to treating study data confidentially and keeping it secure.
 We keep study data secure when working on it, sharing it with other organisations or linking data to study records.
 The following measures are in place to keep this data secure:

 Research ethics committees